We used to trust Hannaford.

 We deserve better.

 Since this campaign launched, we’ve heard from people all over New England.
 Workers have described a miserable workplace.
-Hundreds of shoppers have complained of disgusting, expired food on the shelves and stores that are unclean and smelling of something rotten.
-For the customers where Hannaford is the only option, they wish a competitor would come to town to provide better options.
+Hundreds of shoppers have complained about disgusting, expired food on the shelves and stores that are unclean.
+The customers who have Hannaford as their only option wish a competitor would come to town to provide better alternatives.

 You’re not imagining it.
 Hannaford has changed.
-And they’ve taken our loyalty for granted for the last time.
+And it’s taken our loyalty for granted for the last time.

 Hannaford, we have questions.